phryneas/redux-starter-kit/docs/api/createAsyncThunk.md

 - call the `payloadCreator` callback and wait for the returned promise to settle
 - when the promise settles:
   - if the promise resolved successfully, dispatch the `fulfilled` action with the promise value as `action.payload`
-  - if the promise resolved successfully or failed, but was returned with `rejectWithValue(value)`, dispatch the `rejected` action with the value passed into `action.payload` and 'Rejected' as `action.error.message`
+  - if the promise resolved with a `rejectWithValue(value)` return value, dispatch the `rejected` action with the value passed into `action.payload` and 'Rejected' as `action.error.message`
   - if the promise failed and was not handled with `rejectWithValue`, dispatch the `rejected` action with a serialized version of the error value as `action.error`
 - Return a fulfilled promise containing the final dispatched action (either the `fulfilled` or `rejected` action object)